DusanMilko/Foundation-Docs/README.md

 ---
 ### SCSS

-All scss goes into the "src/assets/scss/"
+All scss goes into "src/assets/scss/"

-All scss goes into the "src/assets/scss/libs"
+All scss goes into "src/assets/scss/libs"

 The "_global.scss" file contains some utility classes